johnwarden/deliberati/content/post/2022-08-17-bayesian-argumentation.md

 In this series of essays, we present a Bayesian model of argumentation, where arguments are treated as information that may cause a Bayesian rational agent to modify their beliefs.
 Given a model of the beliefs of some Bayesian "subject", we can objectively define "subjective" measures of an argument's quality or strength, such as **relevance**, **persuasiveness**, and **sufficiency**.

-This perspective can provide some powerful insights for the increasing number of people that need to put a microscope to the concept of *argument* in a variety of fields: artificial intelligence, law, argument mapping software, or in our case, design of [social protocols](/tags/social-protocols).
+This perspective can provide some powerful insights about argumentation for people working in artificial intelligence, law, argument mapping software, or in our case, design of [social protocols](/tags/social-protocols).

 Consider the following example.

 <!--